 HEAD ATHLETIC TRAINER

-Mike Gapski is currently in his 26th year with the Chicago Blackhawks.
+Mike Gapski is in his 28th year with the Chicago Blackhawks.
 A Chicago native, Gapski fulfilled a lifelong dream of working for his hometown NHL team when he earned the Blackhawks Head Athletic Trainer position in 1987.
+On Nov.
+23, 2013, Gapski worked his 2,000th NHL game against the Vancouver Canucks.

-Gapski is a certified member of the National Athletic Trainers’ Association.
-His hobbies include fishing and gardening.
-Gapski and his wife, Lynne, have four children, Michael, Steven, Gillian and Ryan, and reside in the southern suburbs.
+Mike is a certified member of the National Athletic Trainers’ Association.
+His hobbies include cooking and gardening.
+Mike and his wife, Lynne, have four children, Michael, Steven, Gillian and Ryan, and reside in the southern suburbs.